cloudmrhub/KomaNYU.jl/docs/src/explanation/3-simulation.md

 ## Bloch Simulation Method

-This is the default simulation method used by **KomaMRI**, however it can always be specified by setting the `sim_method = Bloch()` entry of the `sim_params` dictionary.
+This is the default simulation method used by **KomaNYU**, however it can always be specified by setting the `sim_method = Bloch()` entry of the `sim_params` dictionary.
 In the following subsection, we will explain the physical and mathematical background and some considerations and assumptions that enables to speed up the simulation.

 ### Physical and Mathematical Background

-The **Bloch** method of **KomaMRI** simulates the magnetization of each spin by solving the Bloch equations in the rotating frame:
+The **Bloch** method of **KomaNYU** simulates the magnetization of each spin by solving the Bloch equations in the rotating frame:
 ```math
 \begin{align} \tag{1}